-Yes, merino is the best fabric available for winter cycling socks – but good luck explaining to your mother-in-law why they have to be mid-calf length, and why anything deviating from this will be immediately quarantined to the back of the draw.
+Yes, merino is the best fabric available for winter cycling socks - but good luck explaining to your mother-in-law why they have to be of a certain length, and why anything deviating from this will be immediately quarantined to the back of the draw.

 And don't even get us started on explaining what a smart turbo trainer is, and why they cost upwards of £500...